kiharalab/DiffModeler/README.md

 ### Output File
 DiffModeler.cif: a CIF file that records the final modeled protein complex structure.
-Our example output can be found [here]().
+Our example output can be found [here](https://kiharalab.org/emsuites/diffmodelder_example/output).
 All the intermediate results are also kept here.

+## Benchmark Dataset
+All input and output of the benchmarked datasets are maintained [here](https://kiharalab.org/emsuites/diffmodelder_benchmark)